 - Highlight important information – Realistically, even if you’ve gotten someone to open your email, they aren’t necessarily on board yet.
 Chances are they’ll be scanning the content and looking for the key points.
 Make sure you call out important points with design elements or special text treatments (more on this later).

 - Add personality – The best way to make your audience develop an authentic emotional connection with your company, is to be consistent with your brand.
 Leverage your company’s unique personality and make sure that your content is always in-line with your brand.

 - Use actionable language – If you want your reader to do something, tell them explicitly and remind them why it’s in their best interest to do so.
-The copy itself should be actionable and employ short, obvious calls-to-action (i.e. “learn more,” “buy now,” or “download”).
+The copy itself should be actionable and employ short, obvious calls-to-action that can help drive conversion rates up (i.e. “learn more,” “buy now,” or “download”).

 Good design is a key to keeping readers engaged by being user-friendly, easy to digest and aesthetically pleasing.
-David Rico, Web Developer at Warschawski, provided a few design and UX tips to make sure users scroll all the way through your next email:
+David Rico, Web Developer at Warschawski, provided a few design and UX email strategies and tips to make sure users scroll all the way through your next email:

 - Highlight CTAs – Make sure that when the user glances at your email they can quickly identify where the CTA is located.
 You should keep your CTAs large and in predictable places (i.e. immediately after the copy or imagery).

 - Optimize for mobile – There are tons of studies out there but depending which you read, between 50-75% of people open emails on their phone.
 Designing for mobile first is a great technique that forces you to prioritize the most important parts for your email first.
 If you make sure your email is easily digestible on tablets and phones in the beginning of the design process, then you’re already ahead of the game.